benoneal/sleipnir/README.md

 import {useSelector} from 'react-redux' import {createSelector} from 'sleipnir'

- // Args of createSelector are keys/indices/functions to traverse state to the desired value const getPending = createSelector('pending', p => Object.values(p).some(Boolean)) const getPendingUser = createSelector('pending', 'GET_USER')
+// Args of createSelector are keys/indices/functions to traverse state to the desired value
+// function signature is (currentPathValue, globalState) => nextPathValue const getPending = createSelector('pending', p => Object.values(p).some(Boolean))
+const getPendingUser = createSelector('pending', 'GET_USER')